Alecrim/AlecrimAsyncKit/README.md

 A condition is an instance from the `TaskCondition` class that can be passed as parameter to the `async` global function when a task is created.

-One task can have one or more conditions.
-Different tasks can have the same conditions if applicable in your logic.
+One task may have one or more conditions.
+Different tasks can have the same conditions if applicable to your logic.
 Also: static conditions and newly created ones are treated the same way, they are always evaluated each time a task that have them is to start.

 The **AlecrimAsyncKit** framework provides some predefined conditions, but you can create others.
 The `MutuallyExclusiveTaskCondition` is one special kind of condition that prevents tasks that share the same behavior from running at the same time.